 Depending on your system type, you may not find all of the below Nest Sense options.
 Choose an option below to find out how to change its settings.

 - Auto-Schedule: When you first set up your thermostat, it will learn your temperature habits and automatically create a schedule.

-- Time-to-Temperature: You can't change this setting.
+- Time-to-Temperature: You can’t change this setting.
 Time-to-Temperature displays how long it will take for your home to reach the temperature that you’ve chosen.
-If your home is too hot or too cold, it will take longer to reach your desired temperature.
+If your home is too hot or too cold, it will take more time to reach your desired temperature.

-- Early-On: When this is enabled, your thermostat automatically calculates when to turn on heating or cooling so that your home will reach a scheduled temperature on time.
+- True Radiant: When this is enabled, your thermostat automatically turns your heating on early so your home will reach your scheduled temperature on time.

 - Sunblock: You can turn this on if your thermostat is frequently in direct sunlight throughout the day.
 It helps adjust to a more accurate temperature when it’s in direct light.

 - Leaf: You can’t change this setting.
 The Nest Leaf appears on the display or in the Nest app when you choose an energy-saving temperature.

 Note: This option works a little differently based on which Nest thermostat you have

 If you have a 3rd gen Nest Learning Thermostat, you can enable or disable Farsight in the Display menu.
 Farsight can display information on your thermostat screen when it notices that you enter a room.
 You can choose what to display:

 - Current temperature